A Communications Plan Is Not Change Management

 Understand and Debunk the Myth

-1. Research shows that communication is the number three contributor to success.
+the number 3 contributor to success.

 Prosci Best Practices in Change Management research identifies active and visible executive sponsorship as the number one contributor to overall project success.
 A structured change management approach is number two.
 Frequent, open communication is important to change management but ranks as number three on the list.
 Other factors play a greater role in implementing your change well and meeting objectives.